 Stories like a bond between us

-Immediately before the Reckless world-premiere Cornelia was extremely busy.
+In September 2010, immediately before the Reckless world-premiere Cornelia was extremely busy.
 However she enjoyed replying to Michael’s curious questions.
 Read